newsbubbles/grifty/README.md

 ## 🛠️ Features

 - **Confident Communication:** Grifty speaks with unwavering confidence, ensuring your pitches always hit the mark.
+Hey, it studied physics*.
+People will think it is smart.
 - **Deceptive Charm:** Perfect for those times when you need to sugarcoat the truth or hide inconvenient facts.
 - **Strategic Thinking:** Grifty can think and scheme behind closed doors, just like any top-tier CEO.
 - **Investor Relations:** Keeps investors happy and rolling in cash without breaking a sweat.